pmocal/k-nearest-neighbors/README.md

 Run either `knnvalidation.py`, which prints out the errorcount, or `knntest.py` to label images in `/digitsDataset`.
 Expect the programs to take a few minutes to complete.
 Data is read from `/digitsDataset` and results are also written to that directory.
-[README](digitsDataset/dataset.txt) details the nature of the datasets.
+Read [here](digitsDataset/datasetInfo.txt) about the datasets.

 For multiple groups of __n__ points with a certain class __c__, I assigned the class whose points were closest on average to my point __p__.